-Figure 8: The location of the subject property overlaid on a 1947 aerial photograph (City of Toronto Archives, 1947).
+Figure 9: The location of the subject property overlaid on a 1947 aerial photograph (City of Toronto Archives, 1947).

-Figure 9: The location of the subject property overlaid on a 1956 aerial photograph.
-The current residence is visible on the property at this time (City of Toronto Archives, 1956).
+Figure 10: The location of the subject property overlaid on a 1956 aerial photograph (City of Toronto Archives, 1956).

-Figure 10: The location of the subject property overlaid on a 1961 topographic map, Highland Creek sheet (Army Survey Establishment, 1961).
+Figure 11: The location of the subject property overlaid on a 1961 topographic map, Highland Creek sheet (Army Survey Establishment, 1961).